Jiří Anderle: Career

-In 1961 he graduated from the Academy of Fine Arts (painting with Antonín Pelc and graphics with Vladimír Silovský).
-During 1969-73 he worked as an assistant at the UIA Zdeněk Sklenář and Jiří Trnka.
+In 1961, he graduated from the Academy of Fine Arts (painting with Antonín Pelc and graphics with Vladimír Silovský).
+From 1969 to 1973, he worked as an assistant at the UIA Zdeněk Sklenář and Jiří Trnka.

 In dozens of his works, Anderle expresses the human existential anxiety and general timelessness.
 Recently, his work has moved closer to abstraction.

 Anderle has made nearly 100 solo exhibitions throughout the world and his work is represented in some 40 galleries and museums including the New York Metropolitan Museum and Paris's Pompidou Centre.

 Awards

-In 2006 he was awarded the Medal of Merit (III. degree).
+In 2006, he was awarded the Medal of Merit (III. degree).